- Visual Representation of Boot

 3. System Libraries

-· For example, the GNU C Library (glibc) is essential for running programs on Linux
+System libraries provide pre-defined functions that applications use to perform common operations.
+For example, the GNU C Library (glibc) is essential for running most programs on a Linux system.

 4. System Utilities